Natural homemade balms take less than 5 minutes to make. Here are my favorite recipes for foot balms, relaxation balms

-That’s because making balms is unbelievably easy, and literally only takes the 20 seconds required to melt the beeswax and coconut oil in the microwave.
+That’s because making balms is unbelievably easy.
+It literally only takes 20 seconds to melt the beeswax and coconut oil in the microwave.

 Probably the most difficult part is purchasing the necessary essential oils.
 And that’s mostly because good-quality, natural essential oils are expensive.
 Cheap or synthetic essential oils really aren’t worth it, because you just won’t get the same therapeutic effects.
 And what’s the point of making a balm if it doesn’t work?

 My set up of essential oils cost about $80.
 So it’s not really something you’d do as a one-off.
 However, the essential oils last for a few years and a small bottle can make an awful lot of balms.
 Besides, buying pure and natural balms is really expensive.
 So make some for your friends, family, the kids’ teachers.
 They’ll love them!

 Five Different Types of Homemade Balms